ncatlab/nlab-content/pages/17813.md

 </div>

-Now in higher generalization of how an invariant 2-cocycle on some [[super Minkowski spacetime]] corresponds to a [[central extension|central]] super-[[Lie algebra extension]] of it to a higher dimensional spacetime, so ever higher cocycle, i.e. every $p+2$-cocycle for $p \geq 1$, corresponds to a [[super Lie n-algebra|super Lie (p+1)-algebra]] extension of [[super Minkowski spacetime]], sometimes called an "[[extended super Minkowski spacetime]]".
+Now in higher generalization of how an invariant 2-cocycle on some [[super Minkowski spacetime]] corresponds to a [[central extension|central]] super-[[Lie algebra extension]] of it to a higher dimensional spacetime, so every higher cocycle, i.e. every $p+2$-cocycle for $p \geq 1$, corresponds to a [[super Lie n-algebra|super Lie (p+1)-algebra]] extension of [[super Minkowski spacetime]], sometimes called an "[[extended super Minkowski spacetime]]".
 It turns out that on the [[super Lie n-algebra]] extensions defined by the cocycles for the [[super-string]] and the [[super-membrane]]